sennecools/sennecools/README.md

 ---

 ### 🧠 About Me
-I'm a student passionate about full stack development, building micro-SaaS projects, and running modded Minecraft servers for my little community (300+ users so far)!
+I'm a student who likes designing and building my own things!
+Currently also running a modded Minecraft server network for my little community (300+ users so far)!

 > Currently learning: **React**, **Java** and managing my own local server infrastructure